-Teaching kids to save money and build healthy financial habits can serve as a good foundation for a bright financial future.
+Teaching kids to save money and build healthy financial habits can be a good foundation for a bright financial future.
 It is never too young to start laying solid financial foundation practices that will cause them less financial stress in the future.

-Before kids can save money, they need to make money, and understand how to manage it.
+Before kids can save money, they need to make money and understand how to manage it, and this isn’t a skill that’s traditionally taught in schools.
 Here are some tips to start them working toward a stable financial future.

 Children learn by example.
 When you show a child how to create a household budget, you set them up for financial success.
 According to the Consumer Financial Protection Bureau, children are “developmentally capable” of saving at age five.